PreMiD/PreMiD/README.md

     - Linux

 # Localization
-Our application has a lot of languages included and we are happy to see a new translators in our little project.
+Our application has a lot of languages included and we are happy to see new translators in our little project.

 ## Contributing
 If you're interested in helping us visit the [LOCALIZATION.md](/LOCALIZATION.md)